RunInUAE

 By default RunInUAE uses a 320x256 screenmode, but initially you may find this doesn't work with your monitor (or it is not full-screen).

 The simplest & safest solution is to make RunInUAE use 640x480 instead.
-You can do this using the "Settings > Set default screen size to > 640x480" menu option for RunInUAE's window.
+You can do this using the "Shared settings > Set default screen size to > 640x480" menu option for RunInUAE's window.
 But performance will not be quite as good, so you may wish to try some of the following options...

 If your monitor shows an "out of range" error (or similar), then AmigaOS4 doesn't know the frequency range supported by your monitor.
 There are two ways to solve this, listed below, but first please heed the following warning: